"Follow me to a place where incredible feats are routine every hour or so.

 - Also, Boston and New York City.
 Whenever one of the characters goes to either place, something happens.

-- And Los Angeles, since that's where Phase now lives when she's not at school.
+- As well as Los Angeles, since that's where Phase now lives when she's not at school.

 - Mayfield in The Descendants.
 It's somewhere in Virginia.